syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 **Perform Searching:**

-When using a custom adaptor, the filtering operation has to be handled by overriding the `Read` or `ReadAsync` method of the **DataAdaptor** abstract class.
+When utlizing a custom adaptor, managing the searching operation ivolves overriding the `Read` or `ReadAsync` method of the **DataAdaptor** abstract class.

-In the below code example, a custom data source can be search using the built-in `PerformSearching` method of the `DataOperations` class.
-Also, you can use your own method to do the Searching operation and bind the resultant data to the grid.
+In the code example below, searching a custom data source can be accomplished by employing the built-in [PerformSearching](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataOperations.html#Syncfusion_Blazor_DataOperations_PerformSearching_System_Collections_IEnumerable_System_Collections_Generic_List_Syncfusion_Blazor_Data_SearchFilter__) method of the [DataOperations](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataOperations.html) class.
+Alternatively, you can implement your own method for Searching operation and bind the resultant data to the grid.

 {% highlight razor %}
 public class CustomAdaptor : DataAdaptor